-2020 NFL Power Rankings After Offseason Based on Opening Lines for Weeks 1-16
+2022 NFL Power Rankings Based on Opening Betting Lines

-After the NFL releases its schedule for the upcoming season, the race is on between sportsbooks to be the first to open lines for not just Week 1, but every game of the season – with the exception of Week 17, which most won’t touch this early due to the uncertainty around who’s playing/resting.
+After the NFL releases its schedule for the upcoming season, the race is on between sportsbooks to be the first to open lines for not just Week 1, but every game of the season.
+This is the second year we’ve also seen lines for the final week of the season, which is Week 18 in January of 2023.

 This differs slightly from a traditional power ranking, since it factors in NFL strength of schedule and is also rooted in numbers instead of pure speculation.
 Using a consistent method each year also allows us to draw trends based on past results, which you’ll see below.